Our past is behind us. Fri 01 July 2022

 Monkey business atop the lynch.
 Source: The Triumph of Death

-Their later versions also replaced the original infrastructure of butchery with Christian symbolism.
-So that a lynching added by Jan Brueghel the Younger was later replaced by a cross, and various carcass-drying and hanging structures were re-rendered as crosses.
-Similarly, while the lynch-monkey disappeared, cowled monks appeared elsewhere in the painting.
+Later versions of The Triumph of Death also replaced the wheel on a pole with Christian symbolism.
+So that a lynching added by Jan Brueghel the Younger was later replaced by a cross.
+Various structures apparently built for carcass-drying and lynching were also later rendered as crosses.
+Similarly, while the original lynch-monkey disappeared, cowled monks appeared elsewhere in the painting.

 Local folklore also catches the monkey-like practices of witches.
 Here Leicestershire historian Rob Trubshaw reads an early 19th account of Leicester's child-hunting - and child-skinning - witch Black Annis:

-If you haven't read it yet, note the interior of Black Annis's cave sounds like the interior of the Scottish coast caves described in How Do You Get A.I. to Think For Itself? - Part Three.
+Note how the interior of Black Annis's cave sounds like the interior of the Scottish coast caves described in How Do You Get A.I. to Think For Itself? - Part Three.

 A witch near Temple Bruer in Lincolnshire - Navenby's Old Meg - was also said to hide in roadside trees and pounce on victims from above.